Airdo Werwas LLC Airdo Werwas LLC

 Tax Options for Corporations

-IRS Subchapter C (referred to as C-Corporations for tax purposes)
+IRS Subchapter C (Referred to as C-Corporations for Tax Purposes)

 A corporation that is taxed under IRS Subchapter C is commonly referred to as a C corporation.
 In a C corporation, or C corp, shareholders are taxed on their income from the corporation, and the corporation is also taxed at the entity level.
 There's no limit to the number of shareholders a C corp can have, making it an ideal structure for businesses requiring significant capital.
+Utilizing this structure can benefit businesses that forecast rapid expansion or require substantial capital influx.

-IRS Subchapter S (referred to as S-Corporations for tax purposes)
+IRS Subchapter S (Referred to as S-Corporations for Tax Purposes)

 Non-Profit Corporations

-Factors to Consider before Incorporating
+Factors to Consider Before Incorporating

 4. Capital.
 Do you need to raise capital, and if so, how much?